makerdao/community/governance/votes/Executive Vote - December 9, 2022.md

 - A total of **103,230 DAI** will be distributed to 20 Recognized Delegates, as itemized below.
 - renBTC-A will be offboarded, as detailed below.
 - A total of **257.31 MKR** will be transferred to the [Tech-Ops Core Unit (TECH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP29), as detailed below.
-- Parameter changes from the latest proposal of the MakerDAO Open Market Committee, as detailed below.
+- Parameter changes from the latest proposal of the MakerDAO Open Market Committee, as itemized below.
 - The DAI Savings Rate will be increased from 0.01% to **1%**, as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol: